hapax/hapax.github.io/assets/simple-physics.md

 (a) the only toolset, and (b) a particularly difficult one to use.
 So much physics is unnecessarily black-boxed by teachers afraid of mathematics!
-Both assumption are flat-out wrong, but (a) is our concern here, and I think this post conclusively demonstrates it is false.
+Both assumption are flat-out wrong, but (a) is our concern here, with the examples above conclusively demonstrating that it is false.

 In summary, we are dealing with the age-old problem that convention tends to be received and transmitted